Kevin2599/article-geo2017/notebooks/README.md

 carried out with a so-called magic-functions built into IPython (%timeit).
 The pure Python files do not have the timing bit.
 For the same reason there is no pure Python file of *runtimes.ipynb*.

+The final figures, as submitted to Geophysics, are from the pure Python files.
+The Notebooks and the Python files will yield slightly different images.
+The differences are only in display (figure size, format), NOT in content.